CreepNT/VitaLoaderRedux/README.md

 ```
 i.e. the condition will always evaluate to 1.

-The assembly will now however hold a reference to the function thunk.
-This can be used to understand what the correct disassembly is. **Users should always be wary of `if (true)` and `if (false)` tests as they usually hide a subtlety the decompiler is unable to recover.** Note that the affected code patterns are seen only in a few modules (e.g. `SceDisplay`) - this should not be an issue for most reverse engineering tasks.
+However, the assembly will now hold a reference to the import thunk, which can be used to figure out what the properly decompiled code should look like.
+**Users should always be wary of `if (true)` and `if (false)` tests as they usually hide a subtlety the decompiler is unable to recover.**
+Note that the affected code patterns are seen only in a few modules (e.g. `SceDisplay`), so this limitation should not be an issue for most reverse engineering tasks.

 #### Utility scripts
 Can be found in the *Script Manager* under the `Vita` category.